-- 41. As I have said I am not satisfied even those who wrote in support demonstrate any real objection to this particular application or indicate why it would cause them material detriment.
-It is not indeed clear that that the authors are aware that A2IM is supporting (or tacitly supporting by not opposing) Mr Roussos' application. - 42.
+- 42. As I have said I am not satisfied even those who wrote in support demonstrate any real objection to this particular application or indicate why it would cause them material detriment. - 43.
 The gist of the letters of support is that if .gTLD is not well managed or has no proper controls it may attract applicants who act illegally and in particular infringe or facilitate infringement of copyright.
 The Applicant clearly disavows allowing this (see its application).

-And if this fear were really well founded the entire world record industry would be up in arms - majors and Indies alike have a common interest in the suppression of piracy.
+And if this fear were really well founded the entire world record industry would be up in arms majors and Indies alike have a common interest in the suppression of piracy.
 The absence of a universal clamour makes it clear to me that the record industry as a whole does not fear material detriment.
-Its likelihood is not proved - a further reason for dismissing this
+Its likelihood is not proved.
+This is an independent further reason for dismissing the Objection.

-Objection.